ImageMagick/Usage-Markdown/convolve/index.md

 It was created using the [Kernel Image](../morphology/#kernel2image) script "`kernel2image`", and that image then graphed using the "`im_profile`" script.
 It clearly shows the 'Gaussian Bell Curve' that this kernel represents.

-Here is an example of using this kernel to horizontally blur a image.
+Here is an example of using this kernel to horizontally blur an image.

 ~~~
 convert face.png -morphology Convolve Blur:0x4  face_blur.png